EdwinVW/dapr-workshop/Assignment04/README.md

 ## DIY instructions

-First open the `dotnet`, `java` or `python` folder in this repo in VS Code.
+Open the source code folder in VS Code.
 Then open the [Dapr state management documentation](https://docs.dapr.io/developing-applications/building-blocks/state-management/) and start hacking away.
 Make sure you use the default Redis state-store component provided out of the box by Dapr.

 ## Step by step instructions